ajanes780/angularEcom/README.md

 ## A MEAN Stack application

 - a e-commerce application build using typescript through out based on the MEAN stack
-- testing with Jest and Cypress
+- additional testing with Jest, Jasmine and Cypress